 Since dealerships generally have good relations with various lenders or on-site financing departments, they may be able to get you low rates.
 They may also offer incentives, such as zero percent down where you don’t need any money for a down payment, or no interest for a set time when you first open the loan.

 Be aware that these incentivized dealership offers may seem like they save you a lot of money, but they can end up being more costly overall.
 That’s why you want to get preapproved with a direct lender first and then take that offer to the dealership.
 Make sure to compare the overall cost of the dealership offer with your preapproval.

 Where to shop for auto loans

 Before you pick out your next set of wheels, you’ll need to do some light homework on auto financing options from banks, dealers, credit unions, and online lenders.
 Some may be more likely than others to try and help your given situation, while others may take advantage and charge you higher interest rates because of lower credit scores.

-Dealers tend to work banks and automaker financing groups to offer shoppers comparable loan rates.
-They are also convenient because they are one-stop-shop for your vehicle needs and they can handle getting you a loan.
+Dealers tend to work with banks and automaker financing groups to offer shoppers comparable loan rates.
+They are also convenient because they are a one-stop-shop for your vehicle needs and they can handle getting you a loan.
 And dealerships may be willing to help people with lower credit scores, however, know that you will likely be paying higher interest rates, especially if you have bad credit.

 Additionally, manufacturer-sponsored loans are only available to customers with high credit scores.